MYOG TiZip Pakbag

 After some years I changed to a Peli 1400, a bit less volume than the Otter, but a bit wider and flatter.
 Adding some retaining straps my Macbook Air fits neatly inside the lid (right), and below there’s room for everything I need in a day.

 Around the same time I got into packrafts I discovered Watershed dry bags.
 Most of them use an oversized rubbery zip-loc seal which is submersion-proof and therefore miles better than roll-tops.
-The yellow, 30-litre Chattooga (left) is also more chuckable than a hard case, makes a good pillow, and for me has secondary uses for biking.
+The yellow, 30-litre Chattooga (left) was also more chuckable than a hard case, made a good pillow, and for me had secondary uses for biking.
 It fits under the knees just about, but as many find, can be difficult to open and close.
 To operate smoothly and seal quickly the big seal needs lubing with 404 or silicon grease.

 Doing a sink submersion test (right) reminds you of the difference between hard cases and sealed bags.
 A rigid box is unaffected by the increased pressure of light submersion.
 If anything, the pressure forces the lid down on the seal even more.

 With a bag it’s the opposite: even a few inches underwater compresses the bag, forcing the air out through any weak point, usually the closure.
-This is why submarines are made of steel, not PVC.
+This is why submarines are made of steel, not PVC fabric.

 On the Tarn I found the Chattooga under my knees too big in general, and too big to exit the boat easily (or in a rush).
 But I sure didn’t miss lugging the hefty Peli 1400 around.